Stowe House: The Rembrandt Room

 Now called the Chandos Delta Dormitory.
 Immediately to the east of the Breakfast Parlour, originally dated 1748, the room was extended and redecorated in 1775.
 In a relatively plain room, the painting that used to be in the centre of the ceiling, Venus at her toilet by Vincenzo Valdrè was sold in 1922 along with the marble chimneypiece with its central relief of Hebe and Jupiter's Eagle.
 The room once contained eleven paintings attributed to Rembrandt although only three are considered so now, the rest being School of Rembrandt.
 All the paintings were sold in 1848.
-They included: Samson Threatening his Father-in-law, in 1989 this was sold by the estate of the late P Chrysler Jr; Bellona now in the Metropolitan Museum of Art; Self-Portrait as a Young man now in the Isabella Stewart Gardner Museum; Eleazor Swalmius now in the Royal Museum of Fine Arts, Antwerp; A Young Negro Archer and (genuine Rembrandt) The Centurion Cornelius sold for £2,300 (the highest price any of the paintings sold in 1848 fetched) both now in the Wallace Collection.
+They included: Samson Threatening his Father-in-law, in 1989 this was sold by the estate of the late Walter P. Chrysler Jr.; Bellona now in the Metropolitan Museum of Art; Self-Portrait as a Young man now in the Isabella Stewart Gardner Museum; The Preacher Eleazar Swalmius now in the Royal Museum of Fine Arts, Antwerp; A Young Archer and (genuine Rembrandt) The Centurion Cornelius sold for £2,300 (the highest price any of the paintings sold in 1848 fetched) both now in the Wallace Collection.
 Also originally in this room and now in the Wallace Collection are the almost 10 ft high astronomical regulator clock by Michael Stollewerck formerly at the Palace of Versailles and a Boulle armoire.
 Also from this room was a German marquetry cabinet, later bought by Mayer Amschel de Rothschild for Mentmore Towers.
 It was in this room that Queen Victoria and her husband slept during their visit, redecorated for the occasion, including the purchase of the largest Persian carpet in the country, 25.5 by 16 ft, this cost £200, but only fetched £55 in the 1848 sale.
 The 2nd Duke spent £5,300 on redecorating the house and on entertaining the royal couple for a visit that lasted a few days.

 The Chapel

 Located immediately behind the Eastern Pavilion, the Chapel was created in 1742–1748 and originally rose through two floors.
 The room was divided into two floors in 1929 when the new school chapel was built, all the timber panelling being reused in the new chapel.
 Only the plaster ceiling decoration survives, this consists of octagons, crosses and hexagons.
 The elaborate carved wood panelling of cedarwood came from a house in Cornwall also called Stowe.
-It had been carved by Michael Chuke a pupil of Grinling Gibbons.
-The most elaborate pieces of carving were the gallery on the south side, the octagonal pulpit dated 1707 and the elaborate reredos that reached nearly the full height of the room, the lower half having two Corinthian columns flanking the altar above which used to hang a copy of Rubens's painting of 'Holy Lamb'.
+It had been carved by Michael Chuke, a pupil of Grinling Gibbons.
+The most elaborate pieces of carving were the gallery on the south side, the octagonal pulpit dated 1707 and the elaborate reredos that reached nearly the full height of the room, the lower half having two Corinthian columns flanking the altar above which used to hang a copy of Peter Paul Rubens' painting of 'Holy Lamb'.
 This in turn was flanked by rich carving of fruit and plants.
 Above was a very rich carving of the Royal Arms.